Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

     ![PCI Passthrough Architecture](images/EnhancedNetworking2.png)

 - Enhanced Networking Architecture (SR-IOV):
-    - The network interface cards are virtual aware
+    - The network interface cards are virtually aware
     - Each network card is creating a virtual function (virtual network cards)
     - This functions offer a cut-down feature set enough to send/receive data
     - The management of the overall card is performed by the physical functions offering full functionality